Frithegod: Breviloquium

-A modern edition of the Breviloquium was published in 1950 with another edition appearing in the Biblioheca hagiographica latina series as number 8891.
+A modern edition of the Breviloquium was published in 1950.
 The historian Richard Gameson suggested that the copy of the Breviloquium in the Cotton Library as Claudius A.i on folios 5–36 was written by Frithegod himself, as it is in a mid-10th-century continental minuscule scribal hand, rather than the different English style of the Canterbury scriptorium.
 Besides the Cotton Library manuscript, two other manuscripts of the work exist.
 One is in Leningrad, catalogued as Public Library, 0. v.
 XIV, and the other is in Paris, in the Bibliotheque Nationale with the catalogue of lat.
 8431.
 All three manuscripts probably date from the mid-10th century and were likely produced while Frithegod was still in Canterbury.
 They have glosses throughout, although most of the notations are in the Latin language rather than Old English.

 A prose preface to the Breviloquium exists, written in much the same dense style.
 It is claimed to have been written by Oda, although Lapidge suggests that it is possible that Frithegod wrote the preface also and ascribed it to his patron.